Cutleast/FOMOD-Creation-Kit/README.md

 6. Optional: Run `compile_qts.bat && uv run src\main.py` and change the language in *Settings* to your translation (and restart) to see your translation in action.
 7. Create a pull request from your changes and I will check over it and merge it if there are no issues with it.

-## Feedback (Suggestions/Issues)

-If you encountered an issue/error or have a suggestion, open an issue with sufficient information.

 # 🔗Credits

 - Code by Cutleast ([GitHub](https://github.com/Cutleast) | [NexusMods](https://next.nexusmods.com/profile/Cutleast))